 Enrolment is contingent on the student successfully applying for a placement position with an employer before census date.

-The students are able to develop their communication, time management and customer service skills in business situations, experience the corporate environment and obtain feedback from supervisors on their performance.
+students are able to develop their communication, time management and customer service skills in business situations, experience the corporate environment and obtain feedback from a Work Placement Provider on their performance.
 Students will develop a richer appreciation of the graduate capabilities required of all ICT professionals, particularly skills such as communication, negotiation and problem-solving strategies.